KIT-TVA/Vari-Joern/docs/composers/Kconfig.md

-# The Kbuild composer
+# The Kconfig composer

-Kbuild is a build system used by the Linux kernel and other projects.
+Kconfig is a variability management system used by the Linux kernel and other projects.
 This composer generates variants for such codebases.
 It does this by determining the files that are included in the variant described by the specified configuration.
-These files are then copied to a new directory, adding `#define` and `#include` directives that Kbuild would specify using command line arguments to the compiler.
+These files are then copied to a new directory, adding `#define` and `#include` directives that would be specified using command line arguments to the compiler.
 Presence conditions are determined in two steps: It first determines the presence conditions of all files that are listed in the Kbuild files.
 Then, it determines the presence conditions of the individual lines.
 Due to the exact implementation of this last step, it is possible in very rare cases that the composer will determine different presence conditions when composing different variants.
 So far, determining